Tell state lawmakers: Phase out inefficient light bulbs that contain toxic mercury

 Defending the Regional Greenhouse Gas Initiative (RGGI): Pennsylvania finalized its regulation to join the multi-state climate program RGGI in 2022 in order to reduce the state’s carbon footprint.
 Legislators should support Pennsylvania’s participation in RGGI and oppose attacks on this and other climate programs.
 The General Assembly must also work to ensure that revenue raised from RGGI is directed to clean energy projects to significantly reduce climate pollution.

-Oppose electrification preemption: Last session, legislation (SB275 and HB1947) was proposed to remove the authority of Pennsylvania cities and towns to implement clean energy policies at the local level.
+Oppose electrification preemption: Legislation (SB 143) is proposed to remove the authority of Pennsylvania cities and towns to implement clean energy policies at the local level.
 It’s critical to support local clean energy solutions across Pennsylvania — not put up roadblocks to progress.
 The legislature should oppose this proposal or similar legislation that would hamper local clean energy projects, energy efficiency programs, or electrification initiatives.

 Reducing our reliance on dirty, dangerous energy sources: To protect our environment and public health, we must end our reliance on dirty and dangerous forms of energy.
 The General Assembly should oppose efforts to subsidize fossil fuels and other dirty energy sources, such as the massive petrochemical tax breaks passed in previous legislative sessions or proposals to subsidize or give tax breaks to promote plastics incineration under the guise of “advanced” or “chemical” recycling.